Items 1-15 of 47

 If you don't want lots of free weights and want a great workout at home, a multigym is just the thing for all your strength work.
 The best multigyms pack a huge number of exercise possibilities into what is a pretty small package.
 No fuss and no weights lying all over the floor, just a compact 'station' that allows you to complete a whole range of gym exercises safely and effectively in your own home.
 Multigyms are a single piece of equipment, that host a variety of 'stations', allowing you to perform multiple exercises.

-A multigym is simply a single piece of equipment that enables you to do multiple exercises.
+Whether you choose a corner multigym to reduce footprint, or want to look at multigyms purely for their versatility, a multi gym is simply a single piece of equipment that enables you to do multiple exercises.
 In some cases that means you can cover almost all the muscle groups in your body. without the need for additional weights or equipment.
 The most popular types of multi gyms use weight stacks.
 However, there are also resistance ones too or ones where you add discs yourselves.

 Weight stack compatibility-Most multi gyms will come with weight stacks where you put a pin into the weight stack so that you get the required resistance.
 Check that the multi gym you are looking at has a weight stack of between 5kg to 90kg.
 This should provide you with enough scope for development.